MOHAMMED1MEDHAT/Notion-Week-s-Task-automator/README.md

 # Notion-Week-s-Task-automator
-this is a simple app to automate my weekly task creation on notion
+### A simple python script to automate my weekly task creation on notion
+## How to use
+1. Clone the repo
+2. Install the requirements